Minghao-Zheng/First-project-of-FDS/Project1/Readme.txt

 Step5:  Configure the c_cpp_properties.json
         Just add "...(The path of the HeaderFiles)\\**" in the "includePath" under the original path(don't delete it).

-However, you can just copy the code and organize it in the way you like.

-2. If you don't have VSCode
+2. If you'd like to run the code in command line.

+You'd better know how to use cmake to deal with the .c files in different folders.

+3. You don't like both the way above.

 Just copy the code and organize it in the way you like.